Identity Guard ID Theft Protection Review

 What We Like

-- Affordability: Individual plans for personal use range from $7.50 to $25 per month, billed yearly, which is at the low end of the market.
-Additionally, family plans cover up to five adults and unlimited children.
+- Affordable basic protection: Basic plans start at $7.50 per month for individuals and $12.50 per month for families, which is at the low end of the market.
+Additionally, family plans can cover a lot of people: up to five adults and unlimited children.

 - $1 million reimbursements: We felt good knowing that we were insured for up to $1 million if anyone should manage to hijack our identities.